541573560/propeller/README.md

 # openai chat server
-This project uses the api of openai to implement the chat conversation function
+This project uses the api of openai to implement the chat bot

 # useage
 ## step 1: